12 Famous Festivals of Ladakh

 When: June

-Key attraction: The sacred ritual of the demolition of the statue to mark the liberate the inner demons is the highlight of the festival.
+Key attraction: The sacred ritual of the statue’s demolition to mark and liberate the inner demons is the festival’s highlight.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!